pnorman411/UFOs/README.md

 ### Multiple Criteria Search

-Multiple criteria can be used at the same time by using 2-5 of the search fields.
+Multiple criteria can be used at the same time by using 2-5 search fields.
 The following displays the results for the state of California and the UFO shape of fireball.

 ![CA_Fireball](https://user-images.githubusercontent.com/90982811/145758796-5ddc543a-f61a-4422-9827-914476d763cf.png)